nadavrajuan/Recursive_PCA/README.md

-# Recursive_PCA
+# RecursivePCA: A Multi-layer PCA Transformer
-A Multi-layer PCA Transformer
+A Python class leveraging Scikit-learn to implement a sequence of PCA transformations, reducing data dimensionality layer-by-layer.
+Starting with the original data dimension, each successive PCA layer compresses the data further, allowing for progressive dimensionality reduction.
+Useful for visualizing data transformations at each step and exploring the efficacy of consecutive PCA layers in data compression.